francoisbrouchoud/AndroidDev_BadmintonCourtReservation/README.md

 It is possible to switch between light and dark mode.
 This mode will be saved when the user quits the app and will be reloaded on app reopening.

 ### About
-The about page displays some infos about the app.
-Furthermore it's possible to write feedback and send it to the developers by email.
+The about page displays some info about the app.
+Furthermore, it's possible to write feedback and send it to the developers by email.
 The HES-SO logo will automatically refresh depending on the theme (dark or light).

 ## Database